yugabyte/yugabyte-db/docs/content/latest/yugabyte-platform/configure-yugabyte-platform/set-up-cloud-provider/kubernetes.md

 - Optionally, use the **Storage Class** field to enter a comma-delimited value.
 If you do not specify this value, it would default to standard.
 You need to ensure that this storage class exists in your Kubernetes cluster.

 - Use the **Namespace** field to specify the namespace.
-If provided SA has the `Cluster Admin` permissions, you are not required to complete this field.
-The SA used in the provided `kubeconfig` file should have access to this namespace.
+If provided service account has the `Cluster Admin` permissions, you are not required to complete this field.
+The service account used in the provided `kubeconfig` file should have access to this namespace.

 - Use **Kube Config** to upload the configuration file.
 If this file is available at provider level, you are not required to supply it.<br><br>